wessberg/notes/BDSA/object_oriented_analysis.md

 > *[OOSE] chapter 5.*

 ### Overview

 - **OOA focuses on creating a model of the system**
 	-	That is complete, correct, consistent and verifiable.
 	- By structuring formalizing requirements.
 	- Which leads to revision of the requirements.

+### Roles in OOA

+- **End user**
+	-	Application domain expert.
+Generates information/requirements.

+- **Client**
+	- Define scope/priorities.
+Often the guy with the money.

+- **Analyst**
+	-	Application domain expert modeling the current and future systems.

+- **Architect**
+	-	Unifies use cases, object models and dynamic models into one coherent description/model.

+- **Document Editor**
+	- Low-level editing and document management.

+- **Configuration Manager**
+	-	Maintains revision history and manages changes.

+- **Reviewer**
+	-	Validates the RAD for correctness, completeness, consistency and clarity.

+### Client sign-off

+- The client has to formally accept and approve the analysis model and the RAD.

+- Agree on:
+	- functions and features.
+	- priorities.
+	- revision process.
+	- acceptance criteria.
+	- schedule
+	- budget.

 - **Analysis model consists of:**